 For countries that have sufficient data across all five economic and social rights (the rights to education, food, health, housing, and work), an overall Quality of Life score can be calculated.

 India has a Quality of Life score of 61.4% when scored against the income adjusted benchmark (shown below).
 This score means India is only achieving 61.4% of what is possible with its current resources to make sure people’s Quality of Life rights are fulfilled.

 If we look at India’s Quality of Life score measured against the global best benchmark, its score goes down slightly to 59.4%.
 This score tells us that India has a very long way to go to meet current ‘global best’ standards for ensuring all people have adequate food, education, healthcare, housing and work.

 Here we explore the economic and social rights performance of India using the income adjusted performance benchmark and the low and middle income assessment standard.
 To do so for any country, visit our Rights Tracker and click on the relevant performance benchmark and assessment standard buttons as shown below.

 You can compare India’s five rights scores with other countries’ scores by clicking on each of the rights: right to education, right to food, right to health, right to housing, and right to work.
 On each of these rights pages, you can also click on the ‘Add country filter’ button to compare South Asian countries and see how India is performing relative to other countries in its region.

 Note: The majority of the indicator data used in constructing India’s rights scores are relatively up-to-date.
-Data on India’s right to health indicators were collected in 2016, and data on the right to housing and the right to food were collected in 2015.
+Data on India’s right to health and housing indicators were collected in 2017, and data on the right food were collected in 2015.
 However, for the right to education and the right to work, data on the relevant indicators were last observed in 2013 and 2011, respectively.
 For these latter two rights, it is possible that India’s performance improved, but to learn whether that is the case we will need to wait until the relevant data are available from publicly accessible international databases.